The L Word: Interrogation tapes

-Following the series finale of The L Word, Showtime released a series of seven short videos depicting Bette, Alice, Tina, Nikki Shane being questioned by the police over Jenny's murder.
+Following the series finale of The L Word, Showtime released a series of seven short videos depicting Bette, Alice, Tina, Nikki and Shane being questioned by the police over Jenny's murder.
 The episodes were posted weekly on Showtime's website.
 Showtime additionally released an interview with L Word series creator Ilene Chaiken, released in two weekly installments.
 In the interview, Chaiken stated that Alice went to jail for Jenny's murder, but was not necessarily guilty of the crime.

 Generation Q

 On July 11, 2017, it was announced a sequel series was in the works with Showtime.
 Marja-Lewis Ryan has been selected to serve as executive producer and showrunner.
 On January 31, 2019, Entertainment Weekly reported Showtime had picked up the sequel series for a premiere later in the year, in which Jennifer Beals, Katherine Moennig, and Leisha Hailey would reprise their roles.
-Other sources, such as TVLine, call the eight-episode order a revival, so the nature of the follow-up is unclear.
 The new series, titled The L Word: Generation Q, premiered in the fall of 2019.